 Now it’s time to learn from the experience!
-You may want to add another pound of meat and another box of chili mix to get a meatier chili.
+You may want to add another pound of meat and more seasonings to get a meatier chili.
 You can choose different beans (mild or hot), different banana peppers (tamed or hot), different sausage (maybe chorizo mix!) and so on.
-Maybe you want to add an 8 oz jar of sliced jalapenos (of something even hotter) if you work at a fire-station.
+Maybe you want to add an 8 oz jar of sliced jalapenos (or something even hotter) if you work at a fire-station.
 Stick to the basic recipe the first time – its best to learn from a known base-line – and welcome to bachelor chef-hood!

 TIP: My wife and I like meatier chili and we find that half the tomatoes, beans and peppers in a 4-quart crock pot works awesome for just the two us.
-I still use all the little chili-mix packets except the flour.
+I still use all the seasonings.

 If you like what you see here, please consider supporting this effort at: